class reunion ideas

 8. Bring Old Movies

-The condo had a huge flat-screen TV and luckily we brought old movies from our high school years.
+The condo had a huge flat-screen TV, and luckily, we brought old movies from our high school years.
 We made our favorite teenager junk food from the ’80s (popcorn and M&Ms) and watched John Hughes movies.

 destination reunion